 As an example, let us see how we added the Tabs shortcode to the wpml-config.xml file.

 The structure of the above example can be broken down as follows:

-- All the shortcodes are wrapped with the shortcodes
+- All the shortcodes are wrapped with the main shortcodes (plural) tag.

 - The shortcode tag wraps all the tags belonging to one, single shortcode.

 - The tag tag defines the name of the shortcode, which in this case, is the vc_tta_tabs.

 - Shortcodes can have one or more attributes; hence, we wrap them in the attributes (plural) tag and use the attribute (singular) tag to define the title of each attribute.
 In this case, we have the title attribute.

 For shortcodes that include link attributes, you can make internal links automatically point to the translated version of that post by using the type option for the attribute.
 Here is an example: